hollance/RWDevCon-Swift-Closures-Generics/0-For-Instructor/1-Intro-Notes.markdown

 For those of you who didn’t attend the previous talk, what we learned there was to build a basic Tic-Tac-Toe game using Swift.
 In this talk you'll add some new stuff to that game.

 In particular, you'll make your own generic container type.
-This works like array and dictionary and so on, but is better suited to board games like Tic-Tac-Toe.
+This works like Swift's built-in array and dictionary, but is better suited to board games like Tic-Tac-Toe.
 And because it's generic, you can reuse it in other games.

 You'll also make the win-detection code a lot shorter, and again reusable in other board games.

-And finally, in the challenges you'll replace the game's delegate protocol with a closure, and you'll extend the Player enum so that it gives the player an avatar image.
+And finally, in the challenges you'll use a closure to replace a delegate protocol, and you'll give the player an avatar image by extending the enum.
 This builds on some of the things we'll do in the playground, so pay good attention. ;-)

 > Slide: part 2